web

 TRENDS IN MULTI-FAMILY HOUSING

 Although there are great pressures on the affordable multi-family housing segment, housing agencies and their bond programs have a stable outlook — in fact, there is tremendous demand for multi-family paper.
-Panelists will discuss trends in multi-family housing, programs and innovative tools being used to meet market needs.
+Panelists will discuss trends in multi-family housing, what HFAs are doing to stretch volume cap limits and innovative programs being used to meet market needs.

 3:00 pm